The Apothecary

 6:00 - 8:00 pm

-Come visit me this summer + fall at some of our local outdoor markets!
-You'll have full access to my apothecary, including some of my favourite herbal books and a few surprises that I have up my sleeves.
+Come visit me this year at some of our local markets!
+You'll have full access to the apothecary, my health + wellness zine, and more.

 Podcast